AndersDeath/diary2/000-current.md

 # 12 September - Tuesday - Yerevan - 348 day of immigration

 18.45 Yerevan's time.
 I signed a contract with The XU.
 I also had a call with GE and it was quite messy and unelectable.
 Some adult men were listened to me and was asking questions.
 It was nice.
 Besides this I was working on my portfolio and articles.
 Tomorrow I am going to edit video in the morning and then working on DR SMILE's tasks.
 Now time works for me and nobody can fire me.
 I am in safe position.
+XU can't